Omikhleia/markdown.sile/README.md

 This is but an overview.
 For more details, please refer to the provided example Markdown document, which also serves as documentation, showcase and reference guide.

-- Standard Markdown and Djot typesetting (italic, bold, code, etc.)
+- Standard Markdown and Djot typesetting (emphases, strong emphasis, code, etc.)
 - Smart typography (quotes, apostrophes, ellipsis, dashes, etc.) with Markdown extensions (prime marks)
+- Hard line breaks and non-breaking spaces
+- Underline, strikethrough, highlight, deletion, insertion (with provisions for custom styling)
+- Small caps
+- Spans (with provisions for language change, custom styles, etc.)
-- Headers and header attributes
+- Subscript and superscript
-- Horizontal dividers (a.k.a. horizontal rules, with provision for asterisms, dinkuses, pendants...)
 - Images (and image attributes, e.g. dimensions)
+- Links (with special provisions for advanced cross-references)
+- Footnotes
 - TeX-like math
-- Strikeout (a.k.a. deletions), etc.
-- Subscript and superscript
-- Footnotes (both regular and inline syntax support)
+- Headers and header attributes
-- Fenced code blocks (with attributes)
-- Bracketed spans and fenced divs (with provisions for language change, custom styles, etc.)
+- Divs (with provisions for language change, custom styles, etc.)
-- Underlines
-- Small caps
-- Links (with special provisions for advanced cross-references)
 - Lists
   - Standard ordered lists and bulleted lists
   - Fancy lists
   - Task lists (GFM-like syntax)
   - Definition lists
+- Horizontal dividers / thematic breaks (with provision for asterisms, dinkuses, pendants...)
-- Pipe tables (and table captions)
+- Tables (and table captions)
+- Code blocks (with attributes)
 - Line blocks (with enhanced provision for poetry)
-- Hard line breaks
-- Raw attributes (escaping to inline SILE or Lua scripting)
+- Raw inlines and raw blocks (escaping to SILE, in SIL language or Lua scripting)
 - Raw inline HTML convenience subset in Markdown
-- Advanced use of symbols in Djot (variable substitution and templating)
+- Advanced use of symbols in Djot (variable substitution ,and templating)
 - Advanced configuration (e.g. Markdown variants, headings shifting, etc.)

 ## Use with the resilient collection